hroptatyr/yuck/README.md

 More details, please
 --------------------
-The example above results in an auxiliary struct
+The example above results in an auxiliary struct:

     struct yuck_s {
             enum yuck_cmds_e cmd;